acheddir/acheddir.github.io/_posts/2024-05-19-swagger-is-being-removed-from-net-9.md

 {: file="Program.cs"}
 {: .nolineno}

 And that's about it when it comes to what Microsoft will be providing with it's in-house OpenAPI support.
-No UI, no tools to generate client code, So what are the options if we want local ad-hoc testing to be built into our APIs ?
+No UI, no tools to generate client code, So what are the options if we want ad-hoc testing to be built into our APIs ?

 ## OpenAPI tooling options